Skip to main content

 Christianity has quite a good presence in India.
 Ever since its early years, Christianity has had its roots in India.
 If we are to rely on a tradition, India come in contact with Christianity very early.
 In fact tradition credits the Disciple Thomas himself with evangelizing India.
 The legend has it that Gondophares, one of the Pahalva rulers, was converted by St. Thomas himself.
 According to Roman Catholics, tomb of St. Thomas was buried in the cathedral at Mailapur or Mylapore in the southern part of Chennai.

 If we have to put aside the legend, the first definite historical evidence to the Christian activity can be found in the Topografia Christiana (Christian Topography) of Cosmas Indicopleustes, an adventurous Alexendrian monk of the 6th century AD.
 Cosmas Indicopleustes, literally meaning who sailed to India, left a voluminous account of his travels.
-Indicopleustes saw churched in Kerala and according to him these churches were in the hands of Persian priests.
+Indicopleustes saw churches in Kerala and according to him these churches were in the hands of Persian priests.
 This amounts to the explanation that Christians in India had embraced the Nestorian heresy, then widespread in Persia.
 When Christianity was stamped out in Persia, the Christians in India benign to be guided by the patriarch of Syria and continues to be so even today.

 At the end of the 15th century Italian traveler Marco Polo referred to the tomb of St. Thomas and dwelt on its popularity as a sacred place.